fabarea/vidi/README.rst

 	boolean

 Description
 	Whether the column is sortable or not.
+This value is not respected if the table has a "sortby" value as:

+	['ctrl']['sorby'] => 'sorting'

 Default
 	TRUE